 Is It Worth It to Reface Kitchen Cabinets?

-Remodeling your kitchen can be expensive, but refacing kitchen cabinets can save you money.
+Remodeling your kitchen can be expensive, but refacing kitchen cabinets — rather than installing new ones — can save you money.
 The kitchen cabinets are a significant part of your kitchen's look, and replacing them can take up half of the entire remodeling budget.

 Refacing takes only two to four days, and though no walls come down and no windows are added, the bright new surfaces can significantly change your kitchen's appearance.